Episcopal Diocese of Mississippi

-The Diocese of Mississippi, created in 1826, is the diocese of The Episcopal Church in the United States of America with jurisdiction over the entire state of Mississippi.
-It is located in Province 4 and its cathedral, St. Andrew's Cathedral, is located in Jackson, as are the diocesan offices.
+The Episcopal Diocese of Mississippi, created in 1826, is the diocese of The Episcopal Church in the United States of America with jurisdiction over the entire state of Mississippi.
+It is located in Province 4 and its cathedral, St. Andrew's Cathedral, is located in Jackson, as is the Allin House, the diocesan office.

-Episcopalians in Mississippi have, since the mid-20th century, been by and large progressive in their views about race, culture, and other social issues affecting the state and nation; their views on economics and politics, though, are more mixed.
+Episcopalians in Mississippi have, since the mid-20th century, been by and large progressive in their views about race, culture, gender, sexuality, and other social issues affecting the state and nation; their views on economics and politics, though, are more mixed.
 The Episcopal Church in Mississippi has usually tolerated freedom of belief and differing types of ritual practice (e.g., Anglo-Catholicism in Biloxi and a liberal orientation in communities like Oxford and Starkville where colleges have significant presences).
 As such, the fallout from the ideological and theological conflicts that beset the Episcopal Church between the 1970s and 2000s (such as the Gene Robinson controversy) has not been large in comparison to other Southern dioceses (e.g., Tennessee, Fort Worth, South Carolina).

-As of 2013 the Diocese of Mississippi had 18,741 members, down from 20,925 in 2003, a decline of approximately 10 percent.
+In 2003 the Diocese of Mississippi had 20,925 members; in 2023 it reported 16,981 total members.
+In 2024, the diocese reported average Sunday attendance (ASA) of 4,690 persons, down from ASA of 6,077 in 2015.
+No membership statistics were reported in 2024 national parochial reports.
+The 80 reporting congregations of the diocese had $18,579,537 in plate and pledge income in 2024.

 Current bishop

-The Right Reverend Doctor Dorothy Sanders Wells was elected as the eleventh bishop of the Episcopal Diocese of Mississippi on February 3, 2024.
+The Right Reverend Dorothy Sanders Wells was elected as the eleventh bishop of the Episcopal Diocese of Mississippi on February 3, 2024.
 Wells served as bishop-elect from May 2, 2024, until her ordination and consecration as bishop diocesan on July 20, 2024.